FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/introducing-the-first-international-affiliated-scholars-cohort.md

 The International Affiliated Scholars (IAS) program is a part of the Center’s educational focus.
 The IAS program, supported by Filecoin Foundation for the Decentralized Web (FFDW), will bring together and empower blockchain scholars worldwide to explore the nexus of blockchain law and social good.

-On Tuesday, September 26 at 8:30 am PT, the Center is hosting a [Virtual Kickoff](https://usfca.zoom.us/webinar/register/WN_M02vHZwAT4y_sHXC6Yzqaw) to welcome the new cohort and introduce the topics they’ll be exploring as part of the program.
+On Tuesday, September 26 at 8:30 am PT, the Center is hosting a Virtual Kickoff _(original link no longer available)_ to welcome the new cohort and introduce the topics they’ll be exploring as part of the program.
 Each cohort member is poised to challenge norms, fuel cross-disciplinary collaboration, and explore how technology impacts our daily lives.

 - [Alexandra Andhov](https://www.linkedin.com/in/dr-alexandra-andhov-b1502423/?originalSubdomain=dk): Alexandra Andhov is a distinguished authority in law and technology.
 She currently holds the position of Associate Professor at the Faculty of Law, University of Copenhagen.
 Her expertise lies in understanding and regulating emergent technologies, encompassing areas like blockchain, crypto assets, and artificial intelligence.
 In academia, Andhov infuses her teaching with an entrepreneurial spirit.
 She has pioneered courses centered on start-up law, blockchain regulation, and computational legal thought.